-|Pulling on a rope is a good way to get the hands working rhythmically together.
+Pulling hand over hand on a rope is a good way to get the hands working rhythmically together.

-Encourage your child to roll large balls of playdough between the palms of his hands.
-This gets the two hands working together nicely.
-Use the balls to make the segmented body of a caterpillar.|
+Encourage your child to roll large balls of playdough between two hands to make smooth balls.

 Getting legs to move together is hard work.
 Start by having your child jump over a line and back again, one jump at a time.
-As you see him start to get the hang of it (maybe only a few days later), try asking him to jump 2, 3, 4 times without losing his two-feet landing gait. |

 The above activities are just a small sample of the variety of activities that you will find in my Bilateral Coordination Activities E-book.

 There are lots and lots of fun activities you can do at home to boost your child's bilateral coordination skills.